Aigerimkrm/Mood-to-Movies/README.md

-## Mood to Movie Project: A Sentiment Driven Recommender
+## Emotion-Based Movie and Color Palette Recommender

 **By: Aigerim Zhumagulova and Arooshi Dayal**